ChrisTryfonas/Handwritten_Digits_SVM/README.md

 6) target_names contains the labels of output (0,1,2,3,4,5,6,7,8,9).
 7) target has the output of 1979 hanwritten and size (1797, ).

+Below is an example of a 8x8 image with a handwritten digit in grayscale:
 ![](images/001.PNG)